 Yes, financial aid is available.
 The University provides an extensive and individually designed financial aid program.
 Ranch Management students may qualify for financial aid from funds available through the Ranch Management Program and through financial aid programs administered through the Office of Financial Aid www.financialaid.tcu.edu.

-Applicants for assistance must be admitted to the Ranch Management Program and University before aid is committed.
-Applicants for financial assistance programs must submit the FAFSA as soon as they receive notification of acceptance.
+Applicants requesting financial aid must be admitted to the Ranch Management Program and University before aid is committed.
+Applicants requesting financial assistance must submit the FAFSA as soon as they receive notification of acceptance.
 The FAFSA can be accessed at www.fafsa.gov.
 In individual cases, additional documentation may be required.

 Students are advised not to seek employment while attending the Ranch Management Program because of the intense academic workload and the frequent day and week-long field trips.